openstack-archive/devstack-gate/README.rst

     keystone
     heat
     horizon
-    quantum
+    neutron
     ceilometer
     python-novaclient
     python-heatclient
     python-keystoneclient
-    python-quantumclient
+    python-neutronclient
     devstack
     devstack-gate

-Obviously we test nova, glance, keystone, horizon, quantum and their clients because they all work closely together to form an OpenStack system.
+Obviously we test nova, glance, keystone, horizon, neutron and their clients because they all work closely together to form an OpenStack system.
 Changes to devstack itself are also required to pass this test so that we can be assured that devstack is always able to produce a